cyril/r_spec-clone.rb/README.md

 To establish certain contexts — think _empty array_ versus _array with elements_ — the `context` method may be used to communicate this to the reader.

-To execute unit tests while isolating side effects in a sub-process, a declined method can be used: `describe!`, `context!`, `it!`, `its!`.
+To execute unit tests while isolating side effects in a sub-process, declined methods can be used: `describe!`, `context!`, `it!`, `its!`.
 Here is an example:

 ```ruby
 app = "foo"